mini-hong/sRMGCNN/README.md

 ```

 Now you are free to run the project files.
-Note that there are separate .ipynb files for each of dataset.
+Note that there are separate .ipynb files for each of dataset, in mgcnn/Notebooks folder.